Customer not paying invoice? Here are the 12 most common excuses

 Here are some of the most common excuses debtors will give to avoid or delay payment (or payment in full…!).

-Customer not paying for building work – Excuse 1.
+Customer not paying invoice? – Excuse 1.

 “I’ve definitely sent the payment, haven’t you received it?”